 He shooed me along, as he spoke to Grannie.
 “I’m showing her where the bathroom is.
-Can you make us both some cobbler please?”
+Can you make us both some cobbler, please?”

 Coming out of the bathroom I heard Grannie scolding Greg for something in her thick accent.
 “Greg!
 I told you to stay out of that until my guest gets here.
 You know better than that.
 I know because I taught your momma.
 And I also know that she broke lots of wooden spoons over your thick head teaching you the same.”

-“What is he doing now?”
+“What does he do now?”

 Greg laughed softly as he began rolling up his sleeves to reveal a set of enormous scars running the length of his arms.
 He laid his arms on the table much to the disapproval of Grannie.

 My breath caught in my throat.
 “It was you?”
 Reaching out, I ran a finger along the length of one scar as thick as my little finger.

 He didn’t flinch but merely sighed at the revealing of his past.
 The pains and memories were still as fresh as they had happened yesterday.
 “Yes.
 I was a cutter, once upon a time.”